VinayMeesaraganda/Python-Projects/Telecom Customer Churn/README.md

 # Goal

 - What is the driving factor for the customer to leave/switch the company
-- which sector people should be decrease the customer churn rate
+- which sector people should be targeted to decrease the customer churn rate